Navigation

 Generating Thumbnail

 At the top of the Scene Data View, a yellow triangle can be seen. click brings up the message that there are Thumbnails missing.
-Creating a Thumbnail for a Ventuz Scene is a nice to have as it is shown in Vertex.
+Creating a Thumbnail for a Ventuz Scene is a nice to have as it is shown in Vertex but is not nessesary.
 It makes it easier to identify the correct scene.

 VIO Setup